 Further, an ISO 14971-compliant risk-benefit profile based on your company’s risk tolerance will put your CEO’s mind at ease.
 This level of advanced planning is another opportunity for you to avoid delays in getting your product to market promptly.

 Learn more about the recent updates to medical device risk management standards.

 Once you have a defined project plan in place, it’s time to execute and optimize your quality-first strategy.

 This is where the rubber meets the road.
 Your design starts with a design plan and must be tested through design verification and validation.
 Once testing demonstrates that your device is safe and effective, it is time for design transfer (launching production) and process validation.
 The output of your product must be consistent and reliably achieved.

 Help Your CEO Sleep Better at Night

 Your CEO has a lot to think about at night.
 Don’t let quality and regulatory compliance issues be what keeps them up.
-With the right outsourced partner who understands the medical device industry, you can get your product to market safely and on your CEO’s timeline.
+With the right outsourced partner who understands medical device quality systems and medical device regulatory affairs consulting, you can get your product to market safely and on your CEO’s timeline.